-This guidance is based on the law and regulations as of 10 January 2020.
-Please note that some of the requirements of the regulations relating to EU lists are expected to fall away at the end of the transitional period.
+This guidance is based on the law and regulations as of 13 July 2021.
+Please note that while most requirements remain, some requirements of the regulations relating to EU lists no longer apply since the UK has left the EU.
 This guidance covers the prevention of money laundering and the countering of terrorist financing.
-It is intended to be read by anyone who provides audit, accountancy, tax advisory, insolvency, or trust and company services in the United Kingdom and has been approved and adopted by the UK accountancy AML supervisory bodies.
+It is intended to be read by anyone who provides audit, accountancy, tax advisory, insolvency, or trust and company services in the UK and has been approved and adopted by the UK accountancy anti-money laundering supervisory bodies.